-is a country of many natural wonders.
-So it’s no surprise that the local tourism board is doing its best to promote the nation as the perfect ecotourism destination.
-Here are 10 stunning locations where tourists can appreciate the true beauty of Taiwan
+Known as the beautiful island or Ilha Formosa, Taiwan is a region of many natural wonders.
+So it’s no surprise that the local tourism board is doing its best to promote it as the perfect ecotourism destination.
+Here are 10 stunning locations where tourists can appreciate the true beauty of Taiwan.

-As the most easily accessed of Taiwan’s national parks, Yangmingshan is one of the most popular destinations for tourists staying in Taipei.
+As the most easily accessed of Taiwan’s parks, Yangmingshan is one of the most popular destinations for tourists staying in Taipei.
 It’s just a short bus ride out of the city and is home to hot springs, lush countryside, and a geothermal scenic area where you can witness steam rise from the ground.
 The park is also home to endless hiking trails and some incredible natural scenery.
 It’s well worth a visit even if you’re only in the city for a weekend.

 To many people in Taiwan, Kenting is the ultimate local beach destination and with good reason.
-Its many beautiful and sometimes deserted beaches are some of the best in Taiwan, but the national park is much more than a few stretches of golden sand.
-The national forest area is teeming with life and boasts 17 scenic spots that you can get to via a network of hiking trails.
+Its many beautiful and sometimes deserted beaches are some of the best in Taiwan, but the park is much more than a few stretches of golden sand.
+The forest area is teeming with life and boasts 17 scenic spots that you can get to via a network of hiking trails.
 Fairy caves, 400-year-old trees, and a valley of Banyans; this place has it all.

-A coral reef island located off the country’s south coast, Xiaoliuqiu, also known as Lambai Island, is a real back-to-nature type of experience.
+A coral reef island located off Taiwan’s south coast, Xiaoliuqiu, also known as Lambai Island, is a real back-to-nature type of experience.
 This tiny island has no traffic lights, and life is most certainly relaxed.
 You can visit the island’s caves or marvel at the incredible rock formations.
 A must for any seasoned ecotourist.